project-gemmi/gemmi/docs/cif-utils.rst

 The examples here use Python, as it is the most popular language for this kind of tasks.
 Full working code code can be found in the examples__ directory.
+If you have the Python ``gemmi`` module installed you should also have the examples -- try ``python -m gemmi-examples`` if not sure where they are.

-The first few examples perform PDB-wide analysis on a `local copy <https://www.wwpdb.org/download/downloads>`_ of the mmCIF archive (30GB+ gzipped, don't uncompress!).
+We run the examples below on a
+`local copy <https://www.wwpdb.org/download/downloads>`_ of the mmCIF archive (30GB+ gzipped, don't uncompress!) to perform PDB-wide analyses, but they can be run as well on any set of mmCIF files.

 __ https://github.com/project-gemmi/gemmi/tree/master/examples